 Brazil's Carnival begins with parades, parties but no mayor

 A patient from the Nise da Silveira Mental Health Institute wears an octopus costume during the institute's carnival parade, coined in Portuguese: "Loucura Suburbana," or Suburban Madness, in the streets of Rio de Janeiro, ...
-Billion-dollar tech giant Garmin is trying to digest the Kansas shooting death of one of its workers from India.
-Billion-dollar tech giant Garmin is trying to digest the Kansas shooting death of one of its workers from India.
+RIO DE JANEIRO - Revelers across Brazil began Carnival celebrations on Friday, taking to the streets to dance, drink beer and spirits, and blow off steam at a time of economic angst and fury with politicians over a sprawling corruption scandal.
+The world's most famous Carnival bash in Rio opened in a strange way.

 Discussions